SVENGroup/openapi-to-pdf/README.md

 ## Display Logic

-To understand how this tool handles different scenarios in an OpenAPI schema, see [Display Logic](./docs/DisplayLogic.md).
+To understand how this tool displays the OpenAPI specification in PDF format, see [Display Logic](./docs/DisplayLogic.md).

 ## Configuration